MaSe69/dssb/md/27_Altair_Stories/altair_12_vega_cars_theme.md

 <center>
-{% include images/image.html imagePath = "../assets/images/img_blog/img_altair/vegacarsexpanded_theme.png" imageCaption =  ""%}
+{% include images/image.html imagePath = "../assets/images/img_blog/Python/BDF/20_BDF_ALT/vegacarsexpanded_theme.png"%}

 <br><b>
 The purpose of this graph with respect to content is the show the relationship between weight and fuel consumption.